cssorlandi/nextjs-template/README.md

 import avatar from '@/public/avatar.png';
 ```

+### Switch to Yarn/npm

+This starter uses pnpm by default, but this choice is yours.
+If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, and Husky Git hooks to use Yarn/npm commands.

+> **Note:** If you use Yarn, make sure to follow these steps from the [Husky documentation](https://typicode.github.io/husky/troubleshoot.html#yarn-on-windows) so that Git hooks do not fail with Yarn on Windows.

 ### Environment Variables

 We use [T3 Env](https://env.t3.gg/) to manage environment variables.
 Create a `.env.local` file in the root of the project and add your environment variables there.

 When adding additional environment variables, the schema in `./src/lib/env/client.ts` or `./src/lib/env/server.ts` should be updated accordingly.

+### Redirects

+To add redirects, update the `redirects` array in `./redirects.ts`.
+It's typed, so you'll get autocompletion for the properties.

 ### CSP (Content Security Policy)

 The Content Security Policy (CSP) is a security layer that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
 The CSP is implemented in the `next.config.ts` file.

 It contains a default and minimal policy that you can customize to fit your application needs.
 It's a foundation to build upon.

+### Husky

+Husky is a tool that helps us run scrips before Git events.
+We have 3 hooks:

+- `pre-commit` — (Disabled by default) Runs lint-staged to lint and format the files.
+- `commit-msg` — Runs commitlint to check if the commit message follows the conventional commit message format.
+- `post-merge` — Runs pnpm install to update the dependencies if there was a change in the `pnpm-lock.yaml` file.

+> Important note: Husky is disabled by default in the pre-commit hook.
+This is intention because most developers don't want to run lint-staged on every commit.
+If you want to enable it, run `echo 'HUSKY_ENABLED=true' > .husky/_/pre-commit.options`.

 ## License